EXCLUSIVE-Philadelphia refinery expected to be sold to real estate developer -sources

 NEW YORK, Jan 21 (Reuters) - The bankrupt Philadelphia Energy Solutions is expected to sell its fire-damaged refinery site to real estate developer Hilco Redevelopment Partners, three sources familiar with the situation said on Tuesday.

-The agreement between PES and Hilco, a Chicago-based developer, is expected to be announced later on Tuesday.
-PES and Hilco did not immediately respond to requests for comment.
+The agreement between PES and Hilco, a Chicago-based developer that specializes in redeveloping industrial properties, is expected to be announced as soon as Tuesday.
+PES and Hilco did not respond to requests for comment.
+A city official declined to comment.

+Any sale would have to be approved by the United States Bankruptcy Court for the District of Delaware.

+A sale to Hilcowould reduce the possibility that the more-than 1,300-acre (526-hectare) Philadelphia site would be resurrected as an oil refinery.

+Hilco, which has $2.5 billion of assets under management and has acquired 5,000 acres in North America, specializes in redeveloping obsolete industrial sites, according its website.

-The sale reduces the possibility that the more-than 1,300-acre (526-hectare) Philadelphia site would be resurrected as an oil refinery, but it is possible that Hilco could lease it to a refinery, biofuels or other heavy industrial operation, the sources said.
+However, it is possible that Hilco could lease the site to a refinery, biofuels or other heavy industrial operation, two sources said.

 (Reporting by Laila Kearney; editing by Jonathan Oatis and Marguerita Choy)